 The Business Administration Unit’s support functions also include:

-The Business Administration Unit also continued its efforts to efficiently manage the Office’s overall file storage space, which is distributed over several sites and is in short supply.
+In 2016, the Business Administration Unit continued its efforts to efficiently manage the Office’s overall file storage space, which is distributed over several sites and is in short supply.
 The Unit continued to coordinate the disposal of paper files that are no longer needed, and ensured their proper disposal considering the potentially sensitive nature of certain material.
-The Unit also continues to explore a variety of digital scanning options for files where original document retention is not strictly mandated by law.
+Certain older paper files that were determined necessary to retain are moved from overcrowded locations in the Veterans Courthouse to a more accessible location in Belleville, where better environmental conditions for long-term file storage are available.
+The Unit also continues to support a variety of digital scanning options for files where original document retention is not strictly mandated by law.

 The Business Administration Unit continued to work closely with the Prosecutor and other high-level ECPO managers in responding to the continuing fiscal challenges presented by reduced County revenues and a State-mandated 2% budget increase cap.
 Through careful planning and monitoring of expenditures, staff turnover positions were filled when necessary and critical to the continued functioning of the justice system in Essex County.